ngduc/portable-react/README.md

 Simple React components written in Typescript using Tailwind CSS, all in one index.tsx file ~ 200 lines of code.

 - [Live Example](https://portable-react-example.vercel.app/)
 - Components: Button, Dropdown, Accordion, Modal, Toast, Form Field, and more.
+Work on responsive / mobile screens.

 ### Usage